-If you or someone you know has been directly impacted by sexual violence and you are unsure about reporting to the police, please contact an advocate via our 24/7 crisis hotline at 407-823-1200.
+If you or someone you know has been directly impacted by sexual violence and you are unsure about reporting to the police, please contact an advocate via our 24/7 crisis hotline at 407-823-1200 or TEXT 407-823-6868.
 Victim advocates can provide immediate assistance and support, as well as offer specific options and resources.